 And that vision doesn’t just live in the big conversations we have with our bosses.
 It manifests in the daily work habits we adopt.
 There are small, actionable things we can do each day to put our best foot forward and lend to that vision.

 So.
 Let’s show these nonprofit people that when it comes to our career, we mean business.
 (Shameless sector pun).

 25 Habits To Advance In Your Nonprofit Career

 1. Get to work a few minutes early each day.

-2. If you haven’t yet, read the entire staff manual.
+2. Read the entire staff manual.

-Plus, you might miss some helpful nuggets of information if you don’t do this carefully – things relating to professional development, vacation days, and more.
+As the first official intro to your organization, a review of its policies & procedures will help set your expectations on what’s acceptable.
+Plus, you might miss some helpful nuggets of information if you don’t do this – like things relating to professional development, paid time off, and more.

 3. Learn your role inside and out.